-The 36 hour lead time July runs (Figure 8, red lines, top), at all three resolutions, have 497 similar distributions around the time of peak precipitation, although noting that the 1.5 km run was only a 36 hour forecast due to computational limitations.
-The biggest variation is 499 seen around midday on the 19th, i.e. the day before the largest precipitation is observed.
-All 500 three resolutions predict rainfall which isn't identified in either raingauge dataset.
-However, 501 the 1.5 km run predicts more than double the amount of rainfall than either the 4 km or 502 12 km runs.
-All three resolutions predict similar intensities for the peak in the precipitation 503 on the 20th, although around 20% smaller than predicted by the MIDAS raingauge dataset, 504 which observes a lower intensity than the EA raingauge dataset.
-The area average of the 505 operational forecast (not shown) at the time of the peak precipitation is around 6.35 mm/hr, 506 which is higher than the highest resolution runs.
-Compared with the current observations 507 available this represents an over-estimation of the precipitation intensities.
-This suggests that 508 the coarse resolution model can predict high intensities, as also seen in the LAM results, however they are not realistic when compared to observations.
-This is due to the forecast 510 model predicting the intense precipitation to be over a much larger area than in the LAM 511 due to the relatively coarse resolution of the forecast model.
-512 showing an average around 5.5 mm/hr whereas the MIDAS data shows an average around 4 mm/hr.
+The 36-hour lead time July runs (Fig. 8, red lines, top), at all three resolutions, have similar distributions around the time of peak precipitation, although noting that the 1.5 km run was only a 36 hour forecast due to computational limitations.
+The biggest variation is seen around midday on the 19th, that is, the day before the largest precipitation is observed.
+All three resolutions predict rainfall which isn't identified in either raingauge dataset.
+However, the 1.5 km run predicts more than double the amount of rainfall than either the 4 or 12 km runs.
+All three resolutions predict similar intensities for the peak in the precipitation on the 20th, although around 20% smaller than predicted by the MIDAS raingauge dataset, which observes a lower intensity than the EA raingauge dataset.
+The area average of the operational forecast (not shown) at the time of the peak precipitation is around 6.35 mm/hr, which is higher than the highest resolution runs.
+Compared with the current observations available this represents an over-estimation of the precipitation intensities.
+This suggests that the coarse resolution model can predict high intensities, as also seen in the LAM results, however they are not realistic when compared to observations.
+This is due to the forecast model predicting the intense precipitation to be over a much larger area than in the LAM due to the relatively coarse resolution of the forecast model.

+It can be seen from Fig. 8 (July, top) that the two raingauge datasets used to compare to the July output predict different area average intensities.
+Whilst both datasets have a similar time evolution, it is apparent there is a large difference in the area average rate at the time of peak precipitation for the July event (1200 on 20th July). with the EA data showing an average around 5.5 mm/hr whereas the MIDAS data shows an average around 4 mm/hr.
 This is likely due to the number of raingauges included in the area averaging, due to differences in the spatial density of the two datasets.
 In the area averaging 14 MIDAS raingauges were included compared to the 29 EA raingauges that were within the averaging area.
-This increase in the number of gauges per given area increases the likelihood that small scale precipitation, e.g. convective cells, are captured.
+This increase in the number of gauges per given area increases the likelihood that small-scale precipitation, for example, convective cells, is captured.

-It can be seen from Figure 8 (July, top) that the two raingauge datasets used to compare to the July output predict different area average intensities.
-Whilst both datasets have a similar time evolution, it is apparent there is a large difference in the area average rate at the time of peak precipitation for the July event (1200 20th July), with the EA data